 - If you are wearing a leg brace or immobilizer, cover it with plastic to keep it dry while you shower.

-- If you are not wearing a leg brace or immobilizer, carefully wash your incision with soap and water.
+- If you are not wearing a leg brace or immobilizer, carefully wash your incision with soap and water when your provider says this is OK.
 Gently pat it dry.
-DO NOT rub the incision or put creams or lotions on it.
+Do not rub the incision or put creams or lotions on it.

 - Sit on a shower stool to avoid falling while showering.

-Change your dressing (bandage) over your incision every day.
+Change your dressing (bandage) over your incision when instructed.
 Gently wash the wound with soap and water and pat it dry.

 Check your incision for any signs of infection at least once a day.
 These signs include more redness, more drainage, or the wound is opening up.